jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/01-LDRs.md

 voltage = (ldr.value * 3.3) / 65536
 ```

 That means, if we know the value of `R2`, we can reverse engineer the resistance we're getting.
-This means we can make our own multimeter!
+We can make our own multimeter! ...Sort of.

-...sort of.
 The main limitations here are the reliability of the `3.3V` coming from the Feather and the accuracy of `R2`.
 Multimeters use expensive components to ensure the readings are accurate.
 But, as a mega-challenge, can you make this work?

 (Hint: be sure to read the value of `R2` with a good quality multimeter and maybe verify the `3.3V` supply too.)